Lexington, SC Medical Malpractice Attorney

 Patients have the right to safe medical care which means being fully aware of their condition and the consequences of certain treatments.
 When medical workers do not meet their duties innocent patients suffer harm.
 Our firm handles South Carolina medical malpractice claims for severe injuries and tragic deaths.
 We stand strong in the face of major health insurers and argue to see our clients receive justice for their losses.

 No one has the right to compromise your health and safety.
-Call our Lexington, SC medical malpractice lawyers today at (803) 590-9900 so we can hold at-fault parties responsible for their negligent actions.
+Contact us online or call our Lexington, SC medical malpractice lawyers today at (803) 590-9900 so we can hold at-fault parties responsible for their negligent actions.

 He takes your case personally- Vivian G.